malharinamdar/pisb-ml-sig/README.md

 # 📚 ML SIG Resources Repository

 Welcome to the PISB ML SIG repository!
-This repo contains all of the slides, code examples, and reference materials used in our 3-day Machine Learning Special Interest Group (SIG) sessions for second-year students from 22-24 July 2025.
+This repo contains all of the slides, code examples, and reference materials used in our 3-day Machine Learning Student Interest Group (SIG) sessions for second-year students from 22-24 July 2025.

 ## 📂 Repository Structure